mallickasif2001/Asif-Demo/README.md

 # Asif-Demo
-This is my first demo for Git &amp; Github class
+This is my first demo for Git &amp; Github class.